Smita Patil: Acclaim in parallel cinema and stardom (1981–1987)

-Smita Patil was a part of the radically political cinema of the 1970s, which included actresses such as Shabana Azmi.
+Patil was a part of the radically political cinema of the 1970s, which included actresses such as Shabana Azmi and Deepti Naval.
 Her work includes films with parallel cinema directors like Shyam Benegal, Govind Nihalani, Satyajit Ray (Sadgati, 1981), G. Aravindan (Chidambaram, 1985) and Mrinal Sen as well as forays into the more commercial Hindi film industry cinema of Mumbai.
 In her films, Patil's character often represents an intelligent femininity that stands in relief against the conventional background of male-dominated cinema.
 Patil was a women's rights activist and became famous for her roles in films that portrayed women as capable and empowered.